jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 (4) Subsection (1) applies in the places that the Minister determines after consultation with the appropriate local authority.
 (5) Subsection (1) applies despite any bylaw that requires sanitary plumbing to be done only by specified persons or classes of persons.
 (6) Neither subsection (1) nor section 17 prohibits any person from completing any sanitary plumbing that the person has lawfully commenced.
+(6A) However, subsection (1) does not apply in respect of any sanitary plumbing done in connection with a non-consented small stand-alone dwelling.
 (7) A determination under subsection (4)—
   (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named places; or
   (b) if it applies only to 1 or more named places, must be made by notice in the Gazette.